d-krupke/AlgLab-WS2425-material/sheets/04_mip/README.md

     def outgoing_edges(self, vertices):
         """
-        Return all edges&variables that are outgoing from the given vertices.
+        Return all edges & variables that are outgoing from the given vertices.
         """
         # Not super efficient, but efficient enough for our purposes.
         for (v, w), x in self._vars.items():